dschrempf/blog/hugo/content/about.md

 ## About {#about}

-I am a postdoctoral researcher and software engineer in computational biology with 15 years of experience in programming in Haskell.
-I have applied my programming skills in a wide array of topics ranging from physics and biology to finance.
+I am a postdoctoral researcher and software engineer with 15 years of experience in programming in Haskell.
+I have applied my programming skills in a wide array of topics ranging from physics and biology to web development and finance.